sandipsahoo2k2/my/articles/engineering/ds/lru_cache.md

 * Evict from the tail of the list when size of the cache crosses the desired
 * To refresh the nodes, we need to remove an existing node and put it infront of head

-Here is an implementation for LRU cache:
+**Here is an implementation for LRU cache:**

-Note : We are creating to dummy node with an invalid key and value.
+Note : We are creating head and tail dummy node with invalid a key and value.

-This is a technique that can be used to avoid null check in doubly linklist logic, So that we always insert and remove somewhere from the middle of the list Here is a practice link https://leetcode.com/problems/lru-cache/
+This is a technique that can be used to avoid null check in doubly linklist logic, So that we always insert and remove somewhere from the middle of the list

+Here is a link to practice problem for your next interview : https://leetcode.com/problems/lru-cache/

 ```
 class LRUCache {